 Slow down!
 During communication exchanges, it is important to know that individuals with dementia can take anywhere from 10 – 30 seconds (and sometimes longer) to process information.
 Therefore, it can be helpful to provide a 1-step direction and allow time for processing before providing the next direction.

-Clearly introduce yourself when talking.
-When calling or visiting, you could say for example, “Hi John!
+Introduce yourself when talking.
+When calling or visiting, you could say, “Hi, John!
 This is your son, Mike.
 I just wanted to call to talk to you today.”
-This sets a conversation up for success since it allows the individual to potentially avoid any anxiety or frustration associated with trying to figure out who they are speaking with.
+This sets a conversation up for success since it allows the individual to avoid any anxiety or frustration associated with figuring out who they are speaking with.

 Never say “Remember".
 "Remember we talked about this earlier?” can be frustrating or discouraging to the individual.
 Taking the word “remember” out is perceived in a much better light!

 Plan ahead and present requests in a friendly tone.
-Individuals with memory loss often do not like to be told to do something.
-For example, if you say, “John, you really need to take a shower.
-You haven’t had one in days,” it could come off as harsh.
-Instead, say, “Let’s go into the bathroom,” and already have the bathroom ready to go for a nice shower.
-This same example can be used for changing clothes, taking medications, among other activities.
+People with memory loss often dislike being told to do something.
+For example, saying, “John, you need to take a shower.
+You haven’t had one in days” could be harsh.
+Instead, say, “Let’s go into the bathroom,” and already have the bathroom ready for a nice shower.
+This same example can be used for changing clothes and taking medications, among other activities.

 If conflict occurs, try not to take it personally.
 An individual with dementia does not have the same “filter” that an individual without dementia has.
 The “fight or flight” response is more exposed and is constantly getting triggered.

 Help your loved one "talk around" words.
-If your loved one cannot think of the word they are trying to say, try helping them retrieve the word by saying something like “What can you tell me about it?”
+If your loved one cannot think of the word they are trying to say, try helping them retrieve it by saying something like, “What can you tell me about it?”
 If it is an object, you could say, "Tell me what it looks like."
-If you know what they are trying to say, it is usually best to fill it in for them.
-However, be sure to ask them their preference when doing this, and do not assume it is ok to speak for them.
+If you know what they are trying to say, filling it in for them is usually best.
+However, be sure to ask them their preference when doing this, and do not assume it is okay to speak for them.

 Avoid open-ended questions that quiz your loved one.
 Questions like “Do you remember our wedding anniversary?” or “Do you know who is in this picture?” or “Do you know what day it is?” can put your loved one on the defensive.
 To set conversations up for success, provide information like this to your loved one.
-Also, you can make your loved one feel comfortable in the conversation and decrease anxiety or frustration by avoiding questions they do not know the answers to.
+Also, you can make your loved one feel comfortable in the conversation and decrease anxiety or frustration by avoiding questions to which they do not know the answers.

 Regularly remind your loved one of important information.
-It is best to not assume that they remember what you told them the day before, or even what you told them earlier in the day.
+It is best not to assume that they remember what you told them the day before or even what you told them earlier that day.
 Repeat this information regularly to remind them of important topics or appointments.
-For example, even if you've discussed a doctor appointment earlier in the day, when it is time to go, you should say, “It's time to get ready for your appointment.
+For example, even if you've discussed a doctor's appointment earlier in the day when it is time to go, you should say, “It's time to get ready for your appointment.
 We are going to see your eye doctor, Dr. Smith."

 Never argue or disagree.
-Instead, join in their reality and validate their feelings.
-We know this is not easy, but the brain is changing and we cannot attempt to reason with someone who has lost the tools to reason.
+Instead, join in with their reality and validate their feelings.
+We know this is not easy, but the brain is changing, and we cannot attempt to reason with someone who has lost the tools to reason.

 Reminisce!
 Typically, individuals living with dementia have more success when recalling information from their past.
-We know that sometimes visiting an individual with memory loss may feel uncomfortable for the communication partner, because they are not sure what to talk about.
+We know that sometimes, visiting a loved one living with memory loss may feel uncomfortable for the communication partner because they are unsure what to discuss.
 We recommend having a list of favorite topics or memories for these occasions.
-Having a basket with memories listed out on separate index cards can be a great way to spark a memory and kick off a conversation.
-Reminiscing also does not have to only include stories.
-It can also engage the senses and include objects, scents, flavors, or music.
+A basket with memories listed on separate index cards can be a great way to spark a memory and kick off a conversation.
+Reminiscing also does not have just to include stories.
+It can also engage the senses, including objects, scents, flavors, and music.
 Have fun!